fightingwalrus/iGCS/README.md

 Updating the MAVLink library
 ============================

-The MAVLink header only C lib used in iGCS is generated from a fork of the master branch of the [MAVLink](https://github.com/mavlink/mavlink) project hosted on github.
+The MAVLink header only C lib used in iDroneCtrl is generated from a fork of the master branch of the [MAVLink](https://github.com/mavlink/mavlink) project hosted on github.

 Fighting Walrus maintains a [fork](https://github.com/fightingwalrus/mavlink) of the MAVLink repository that tracks upstream.
-Please use the following steps in order to update the MAVLink lib used in iGCS.
+Please use the following steps in order to update the MAVLink lib used in iDroneCtrl.

 1. Ensure the master branch of https://github.com/fightingwalrus/mavlink has all upstream changes from master merged in to master our master branch.
 2. Clone https://github.com/fightingwalrus/mavlink